2022-23 Student Handbook & Calendar

 Computers and Printing

 For a listing of computer labs and information visit this link.
 Computers are available for use in the Woodward Library.
 The Pharos Print Center in the Woodward Library enables students to send print jobs quickly and securely from any computer or mobile device to any library printer.
 Students have two hours to retrieve the print job once it has been submitted.
 To release the print job on the print station, students will need their Govs ID.
 Students have limited, preloaded funds for printing on their Govs ID each semester.
-For information refer to the Pharos Printing Guide in the library.
+For more information, refer to the Pharos Printing Guide in the library.

 Return to Top of Page